boxabirds/lisn-blog/content/blog/aws-lambdas-and-layers-in-python.md

 ---
 AWS Lambda Layers solve a few problems:

 1. **I can't see my lambda code on the AWS Lambda console** because there's too much code from all the packages copied into the image.
+This is a UX issue with the dev console so IMHO this should just be fixed by AWS.
+But hey…
 2. Also, **my package needs access to native binaries** that do native things like say `ffmpeg` for sound stuff.

 (What it DOES NOT solve is: